The Worst Witch (1998 TV series): Home media releases

-In the United Kingdom series 1 was released on VHS on six videocassette tapes in 2000.
-"The Best of" was released on DVD in 2002 and included the episodes: "Battle of the Broomsticks", "A Pig in a Poke", "Old Hats and New Brooms", "It's a Frog's Life", "The Witchy Hour", "Unfairground", and "The Uninvited".
+United Kingdom

+In the United Kingdom, the series was released on VHS and DVD by Columbia TriStar Home Video.
+They first released Series 1 on six separate VHS volumes in 2000, followed up with a "Best of" DVD in 2002 containing seven assorted episodes.
+The first three Series 1 volumes were released on DVD on 12 July 2004, 16 August 2004, and 2005, respectively, through the UCA venture.

+United States

-In the United States series 1 and 2 were released on DVD in 2004.
+In the United States, series 1 and 2 were released on DVD in 2004.

+Australia

 In Australia series 1–3 were released onto DVD as was Weirdsister College, and both series of The New Worst Witch were released in 2007.
 Series one and two were released as one boxset, containing four discs that play on most DVD players (including the United Kingdom), as well as Series three and Weirdsister College on another boxset.

+In 2023, Via Vision released a standalone DVD boxset of Weirdsister College in Australia, titled The Worst Witch: Weirdsister College - The Complete Series.

+Germany

-In Germany series 1–3, plus Weirdsister College, were released on DVD.
-As common with many other releases of British television programmes in Europe, the packaging, subtitles and menus are in German; however, it contains the original English soundtrack.
+In Germany series 1–3, plus Weirdsister College, were released on DVD by Pidax.
+As common with many other releases of British television programs in the country; the packaging, subtitles and menus are in German, but it contains the original English soundtrack.
 Weirdsister College is packaged as Series 4 rather than a separately named release.